 Heineken UK is the country's leading brewer as a result of its takeover of the local operations of Scottish & Newcastle in May 2008.
 Its biggest seller is not in fact the Heineken brand but Foster's, the UK's #2 lager with sales of almost £1.1bn in pubs and bars, and another £369m in supermarkets.
 Strongbow is now the #2 brand with on-trade sales of £630m and over £300m takehome.
 John Smith's ale sells around £600m combined, with Amstel at £450m and Heineken £380m.
 The group also manages Bulmers cider, Moretti and Sol lagers, Desperados, Newcastle Brown Ale and UK rights to French lager Kronenbourg 1664 (which is owned elsewhere by Carlsberg) and Sol, among many others.
 The group acquired a minority stake in craft brand Beavertown in 2018.
 It took a minority stake in Brooklyn Bewery in 2017, and then acquired full control at the beginning of 2021.
 Local market share is around 24%, significantly ahead of its nearest rival.
-The group also operates a large estate of around 2,700 pubs trading under the banner of Star Pubs & Bars.
+The group also operates a large estate of around 2,550 pubs trading under the banner of Star Pubs & Bars.
 These were mostly accumulated through the acquisition of what was previously Punch Taverns in 2017.
-David Forde is local managing director of Heineken UK.
-Net revenues in 2018 were £1.4bn (or over £2.3bn including excise tax) with net profit of £76m.
+David Flochel succeeded David Forde as local managing director of Heineken UK in 2020.
+Net revenues in 2019 were £1.4bn with net profit of £132m.
 Despite its size, Scottish & Newcastle had for many years featured high on the list of potential takeover targets in the rapidly consolidating beer market.
 In the 2008 takeover, the British company's assets were split between Heineken and bid partner Carlsberg.
 Heineken assumed control of S&N's core UK operations as well as interests in Portugal, Finland and India.
 Carlsberg took full control of Baltic Beverages, Russia's leading brewer, as well as S&N's French subsidiary Kronenbourg and its operations in Greece and China.
 The company continued to trade under the Scottish & Newcastle name until November 2009, when it became Heineken UK.

 Which agencies handle advertising for Heineken UK?
 Find out more from Adbrands Account Assignments